totaljs/jComponent/readme.md

 <element data-component-value="" />
 <!--
-    This is an initial value for the component or scope.
+    This is an initial value (NEW: and default value) for the component or scope.
 Value is evaluated as JavaScript.

     ::: E.g.
     <element data-component-scope="?" data-component-value="{ name: 'jComponent', tags: ['node.js', 'jComponent', 'total.js'] }">